Queen Creek, Arizona

-Queen Creek is a town in Maricopa and Pinal counties in the state of Arizona.
-The population was 59,519 as of the 2020 census, up from 26,361 at the 2010 census.
-It is a suburb of Phoenix, Arizona located in the far southeast area of the Phoenix metropolitan area.
+Queen Creek is a town in Maricopa and Pinal counties in Arizona, United States.
+The population was 59,519 at the 2020 census, and is at a population of 83,700 as of 2024.
+It is a suburb of Phoenix, located in the far southeast area of the Phoenix Metropolitan Area.

 History

-From the post office form on file at the National Archives, Queen Creek was originally known as "Rittenhouse", the community growing up out of a railroad stop.
-In 1919 the Queen Creek Farms Company was formed by C. H. Rittenhouse, constructing that railroad stop to ship the goods from the farm.
-Its eponymous creek (now a usually dry arroyo), Queen Creek, flowed through Queen Canyon and was named for the Silver Queen Mine, but it was originally called "Picket Post Creek".
+Based on the post office form on file at the National Archives, Queen Creek was originally known as Rittenhouse, after C. H. Rittenhouse—the community having grown out of a railroad stop he constructed after forming the Queen Creek Farms Company in 1919 and needing a shipping point for his produce.
+The eponymous "creek" (typically more of a dry arroyo), originally called Picket Post Creek, once flowed through Queen Canyon and was named for the Silver Queen Mine.

 Geography

 The town of Queen Creek is primarily within Maricopa County, but the town limits extend into Pinal County on the eastern and southern borders.
-The town is bordered to the south and east in Pinal County by the unincorporated community of San Tan Valley (population 96,692).
+The town is bordered to the south and east in Pinal County by the unincorporated community of San Tan Valley (population 99,894).

-According to the United States Census Bureau, the town of Queen Creek has a total area of 42.130 sqmi, of which 0.028 sqmi, or 0.06%, are water.
+According to the United States Census Bureau, the town of Queen Creek has a total area of 42.130 sqmi, of which 0.028 sqmi, or 0.07%, are water.